chakane3/Swift2023/Documentation/1_The_Basics.md

 # The Basics

 Swift is mainly used for any device running on MacOSX.
 This languaged is derived from C/Objective-C. Many things about C you will find in Swift.
 One thing about Swift that is very important is that it uses <b>Optional Types<b>.
 These types handle the absence of values.
 Informally an optional can be read as: There "might" be a value in this veriable.
 So for example if you set x = y?.
 The "?" will state that "y" may or may not have a value.
-It it does not have a value it returns "nil". <b>This works for any variable of any type.<b> Swift is "type-safe", meaning the language will help you not make silly mistakes.
+It it does not have a value it returns "nil". <b>This works for any variable of any type.</b> Swift is "type-safe", meaning the language will help you not make silly mistakes.
 For example if a variable requires a String, the type safety feature of this language will not let you pass an Int. <br>

 ## Constants vs Variables
 ```swift